Centres of Excellence

 Dr Alex Davies Surgical Director

-With over 10 years of service with Parkvets Alex is our lead orthopaedic vet.
-Having achieved his Certificate in small animal surgery in 2015, he is now supporting his interest in surgery by taking his imaging studies further, and he intends to have a 2nd Certificate in a couple of years.
+With over 12 years of service with Parkvets Dr Davies is our lead orthopaedic vet.
+Having achieved his Certificate in small animal surgery in 2015 he went on to add an Imaging Certificate in 2018.
+Dr Davies also works with the British Veterinary Association and is a speaker at the London Vet Show.

 Mr Graham Peck